History of Shelby Miller in Timeline

 September 5, 2012: MLB Debut

-On September 5, 2012, Shelby Miller made his MLB debut as a relief pitcher against the New York Mets, throwing two shutout innings.
+On September 5, 2012, Shelby Miller made his MLB debut against the New York Mets as a relief pitcher, throwing two shutout innings.

-In 2012, Shelby Miller began the season with the Memphis Redbirds of the Triple–A Pacific Coast League (PCL).
+In 2012, Shelby Miller began the season with the Memphis Redbirds.
+He recorded 160 strikeouts for the Redbirds in 137 innings pitched.

-In 2012, Shelby Miller started his first major league game on October 3 against the Cincinnati Reds, pitching six shutout innings.
-He also appeared in relief during the National League Championship Series.
+In 2012, Shelby Miller started his first major league game on October 3, against the Cincinnati Reds, pitching six shutout innings and also appeared twice in relief during the 2012 National League Championship Series against the San Francisco Giants.

 May 10, 2013: First Career Shutout

-On May 10, 2013, Shelby Miller threw his first career shutout in a 3–0 win against the Colorado Rockies, retiring 27 consecutive batters and striking out a career-high 13.
+On May 10, 2013, Shelby Miller threw his first career shutout in a 3–0 win against the Colorado Rockies, retiring 27 batters in a row and striking out a career-high 13.
+He also won the Pitching Performance of the Month award for May because of this game.

 May 2013: MLB Pitching Performance of the Month

-In May 2013, Shelby Miller received MLB.com's Pitching Performance of the Month award after pitching his first MLB complete game shutout, a one-hitter against the Colorado Rockies.
+In May 2013, Shelby Miller had his first MLB complete game shutout, a one-hitter against the Colorado Rockies.
+He received the MLB Pitching Performance of the Month award.

-September 28, 2013: Adam Wainwright ties for league lead
+September 28, 2013: Wainwright Ties for League Lead in Wins

-On September 28, 2013, Adam Wainwright, Shelby Miller's teammate, defeated the Chicago Cubs, tying Jordan Zimmermann for the league lead in wins.
+On September 28, 2013, Adam Wainwright defeated the Chicago Cubs in his final start of the season, tying Jordan Zimmermann for the league lead in wins.

-In the 2013 postseason, Shelby Miller was on the Cardinals' roster for all three series but only appeared in one relief appearance against the Pittsburgh Pirates in the NLDS, giving up one home run.
+During the Cardinals' 2013 postseason run, Shelby Miller was on the roster but totaled only a single inning in one relief appearance against the Pittsburgh Pirates in the NLDS.

-On November 17, 2014, the Cardinals traded Shelby Miller and prospect Tyrell Jenkins to the Atlanta Braves for outfielder Jason Heyward and relief pitcher Jordan Walden.
+On November 17, 2014, Shelby Miller and Tyrell Jenkins were traded by the Cardinals to the Atlanta Braves for Jason Heyward and Jordan Walden.

 2014: Traded to the Braves

-After the 2014 season, the Cardinals traded Shelby Miller to the Atlanta Braves.
+After the 2014 season, Shelby Miller was traded by the Cardinals to the Atlanta Braves.

-In 2014, Shelby Miller added a sinker to his repertoire and defeated the Toronto Blue Jays 5-0 in a complete-game shutout.
-He finished the season with a 3.74 ERA in 31 games started.
+In 2014, Shelby Miller added a sinker to his repertoire and defeated the Toronto Blue Jays 5–0 in a complete-game shutout.
+He also pitched Game 4 of the 2014 NLDS, which the Cardinals won, and Game 4 of the 2014 NLCS, where he struggled.

 On May 5, 2015, Shelby Miller threw a complete game shutout in just 99 pitches against the Philadelphia Phillies.

-On December 9, 2015, the Braves traded Shelby Miller and Gabe Speier to the Arizona Diamondbacks in exchange for Dansby Swanson, Ender Inciarte, and Aaron Blair.
+On December 9, 2015, Shelby Miller and Gabe Speier were traded by the Braves to the Arizona Diamondbacks for Dansby Swanson, Ender Inciarte, and Aaron Blair.

 In 2015, Shelby Miller was named to the MLB All-Star Game.
-Later that offseason, the Braves traded Miller to the Diamondbacks.
+After that season, the Braves traded Miller to the Diamondbacks.

-In 2016, Shelby Miller struggled with the Diamondbacks, was placed on the disabled list, and was later optioned to the Reno Aces.
-He finished the season with a 3–12 record and a 6.15 ERA.
+In 2016, Shelby Miller struggled with the Diamondbacks, and was placed on the disabled list on May 24 due to a sprained index finger.
+Miller finished the season with a 3–12 record and a 6.15 ERA.

 In February 2017, Shelby Miller was granted a contract worth $4.7 million via arbitration.

-On April 23, 2017, Shelby Miller was taken out of a game due to an apparent elbow injury.
+On April 23, 2017, Shelby Miller was taken out of the game after being diagnosed with an apparent elbow injury.

 On November 30, 2018, the Diamondbacks non-tendered Shelby Miller, making him a free agent.